ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [Specific Device IOC](Specific-Device-IOC)
  > [Motor IOCs](Motor-IOCs) > [McLennan](McLennan-motors)

 The McLennan motor is a controller that support multiple independent motors.
+It is often used at ISIS for rotation stages.

 **WARNING: Unlike many other motor controllers that remember settings through autosave the McLennan exclusively uses macros.
 This means for changing parameters in a persistent way you will need to change them in the IOC configuration rather than the motor details panel, otherwise they will get lost on IOC restart**